 Around the same time, three men he had never seen before joined him, and accompanied him all the way to the airport.
 Bala calls them “gangsters”.
 There must have been something in their demeanour that made it clear to Bala that they would do whatever was necessary to prevent him from fleeing.

 The lorry got to the airport before midday and they checked him in for a flight to India.

 At this point in our interview, your reporter tells him: “You could have approached one of the police officers standing before the immigration desks for help.”

 “I didn’t know,” Bala replies.

 Indeed, not every worker knows that the police there will help if they are being forcibly repatriated.
-TWC2 suggests that police or immigration officers, on noticing someone checking in for a flight but still in his industrial workclothes, should pull the person aside and gently enquire whether the he was being made to depart against his will.
+TWC2 suggests that police or immigration officers, on noticing someone checking in for a flight but still in his industrial workclothes, should gently enquire whether the passenger was being made to depart against his will.

 Even though he is back in Singapore now, Bala does not seem intent on lodging any claim against his employer.
 He still has a right to do so because the events to be complained about took place less than twelve months ago.
 But his equanimity is easily explained.
 He did not pay any recruitment cost upfront for his job.
 Despite being abruptly terminated from the job and forcibly repatriated, despite being paid less than he believed he should have been, Bala is not in a net loss situation.
 He is not in debt.